Last Updated on August 30, 2023 by Christine Kaaloa

 Day 6 : Aliabad, Hussaini bridge, Borith Lake & Passu glacier

-Today we’re moving our homebase for the next couple of days to Aliabad.
-To make up for our long drives with some hiking.
+Today we’ll make up for our long drives with some hiking.
 We’ll visit Hussaini suspension bridge, described by some as the most dangerous bridge in the world.
-Locals use it to commute to their village and transport their agriculture.

 We will hike to the peaceful Borith Lake and then to the magnificent Passu glacier (yes, we finally get to see a glacier up close!).

 We’ll arrive at Passu village, surrounded by farm fields, fruit trees and the majestic Passu Cones.
-We will taste the regional specialities in famous apricot cake and yak burgers.
+We will taste the regional specialities in this area.

 In the evening, we’ll relax to a traditional musical performance to experience the local arts and culture.